RaymondHojui/Steam-Review-Data-Analysis/README.md

 # 🎮Project: Steam Review Data Analysis

-**Hypothesis**
+**Project Goal**

-By fixing and controlling qualities that huge population of players dislikes, the recommend rate of the game will significantly improve.
+Use player feedback data to identify the game qualities that most negatively influence recommendations and build a model that predicts how addressing these issues will increase the game's recommend rate.

 **Summary**